 They were wonderful, of course.
 Oregon Dungeness crabs are among the biggest and meatiest you can find in the lower 48.
 Handsome, too, reddish maroon to purple fresh, though of course they turn classic red after cooking.

 I started painting them on pottery after my first visit to Anacortes, on the northern Washington coast.
-You'll find them on tall mugs, dessert plates and pie (crab quiche?) plates.
+You'll find them on tall mugs, pasta bowls, dinner and dessert plates and pie (crab quiche?) plates.

 They're my crab pots.